msteenhagen/opera-ficta/fictionalworks.md

 It is common to assume that particulars that find their origin in a fiction are 'encapsulated' in the world of fiction.
 When we tell children that _Dracula_ is 'only a story', we build our words of comfort on this assumption.
 It is not just that Dracula or Sherlock Holmes do not actually exist, it is commonly assumed that they _could_ not actually exist.
 What happens in the fiction, stays in the fiction.

-This 'Encapsulation Thesis' (ET) is wide-spread, though not itself a frequent  topic of discussion.
+This 'Encapsulation Thesis' is wide-spread, though not itself a frequent  topic of discussion.
 It's implicit in much of our thinking about fiction.
 I should note that the thesis does not rule out that Sherlock Holmes actually exists _as a fictional character_.
 Some authors have wished to claim that fictional characters actually exist, as some sort of cultural construction for example [e.g. @thomasson1999aa].
 Such realism about fictional entities is compatible with the idea that Dracula is harmless, because according to the realist he can actually exist only as a fictional being.
 What the Encapsulation Thesis maintains is that the Dracula could not actually exist _as a blood-guzzling monster_, and that there could not actually be a London detective that is Sherlock Holmes.

-The possibility of _fictional works_, such as Briony's _The Trials of Arabella_, presents us with potential counterexamples to ET. _The Trials_ is a particular work of theatre, written by Briony in a wholly fictional story.
+The possibility of _fictional works_, such as Briony's _The Trials of Arabella_, presents us with potential counterexamples to the Encapsulation Thesis. _The Trials_ is a particular work of theatre, written by Briony in a wholly fictional story.
 It seems uncontroversial that works written or composed in a fiction can also be performed in that fiction (as it turns out, the first performance in McEwan's novel is only more than half a century after the play is written; but it is performed in the story nonetheless.).
 We are very familiar with stories that tell us of the execution or performance of merely fictional works, and there does not seem anything strange about this [see also @hayaki2009aa, who focuses even on the performance of fictions within fictions within fictions].
 It seems just as clear that Briony's play can be presented to an audience outside McEwan's story as well.
 And here I do not mean to an audience in another fiction, as when a fictional entity that originates in one corpus makes a _cameo_ in another fictional work, as it were (think here of _Who Framed Roger Rabbit_ (1988), which thrives on such guest appearances).
 No, I mean that the play could just as well be performed by actual people, to an actual audience, on an actual stage.

 On the face of it, the play Bethany wrote is not a real play, just as Sherlock Holmes is not a real detective or Dracula not a real vampire.
 Yet if we saw people on a stage trying to perform _The Trials_, giving voice to its lines and expression and life to its characters, wouldn't we be willing to say they were performing a play?
 Wouldn't we be willing to say that it was _The Trials_ they were performing?
 And wouldn't we be happy to attribute that play to Briony?
 I think we would.
 If so, then this suggests Briony's play would be a fictional particular that can enter the actual world.
 Such a fictional thing could be performed right before our eyes.

 So where does that leave us?
 I've suggested we can actually perform a fictional work such as _The Trials of Arabella_.
 If one can perform a fictional work, then a fictional particular can exist actually.
 But the Encapsulation thesis entails that no fictional particular can exist actually.
 Such fictions are supposed to be encapsulated.

-Now we shouldn't get too worried, as it seems still fine to trick children to believe ET if it makes them sleep better.
-But as a philosophical thesis about fiction ET is untenable.
+Now we shouldn't get too worried, as it seems still fine to trick children to believe the Encapsulation Thesis if it makes them sleep better.
+But as a philosophical thesis about fiction that thesis is untenable.
 (I'll present this argument more formally a few pages down.)

 # Against an argument against transfer